"Gradimir Pankov's revolution at Les Grands Ballets Canadiens de Montréal continues, with breathtaking results." John Rockwell, The New York Times

 Pierre Lapointe has been an indispensable member since his first days with Les Grands Ballets Canadiens de Montréal and the company is proud to call him its principal Ballet Master.

 In 2002, Mr. Coutereel joined Les Grands Ballets Canadiens de Montréal and was promoted to first soloist a year later.
-He created roles in such works as Noces and Cinderella (Stijn Celis) and was chosen to dance Solo for Two by Mats Ek.
+He created roles in such works as Noces and Cinderella by Stijn Celis, a piece he will later recreate for several companies including Introdans (Holland), Semperoper (Germany) and Ballet du Capitole (France).
+He also collaborated with Mats Ek on his Solo for Two – an impressive 25-minute pas de deux – and Apartement.

 Patricia grew up in Edmonton, Alberta, where she received her dance training at the Alberta Ballet School and Grant MacEwan College before moving to New York to study at the Martha Graham School of Contemporary Dance.